A Quantitative Geometric Approach to Neural-Network Smoothness: Elided background, derivations and proofs

-\paragraph{Proof of~\cref{thm:hardness}}\begin{proof} We will use the cube rescaling techniques introduced above. \citet{cut-norm} showed that matrix cut-norm is $\MAXSNP$-hard.
+\begin{proof} We will use the cube rescaling techniques introduced in~\cref{sec:rescale}. \citet{cut-norm} showed that matrix cut-norm is $\MAXSNP$-hard.
 We will show that if one can solve the FGL estimation problem, then one can find the cut norm of a matrix.

 Given a matrix $A$, the cut norm of a matrix $A\in \R^{m\times n}$ is defined as

 We need to transform $y$ from 0-1 cube to norm-1 cube, so similarly let $y_i = (t_i+1)/2$, where $t_i\in \{-1,1\}$.
 The we will have